kbrown01/random_pokemon/README.md

     - order
 ```

-The third sensor is a template that contains the entire set of Pokemon names used to populate the input_select.
+The third sensor is a template that contains the entire set of Pokemon names used to populate an input_select.
-I choose to call this sensor.pokedex:
+I choose to call this **sensor.pokedex**:

 ```
 - platform: rest